 Ann Arbor Birth Injury Lawyers

-Ann Arbor Hospitals
+Ann Arbor hospitals

-Ann Arbor Universities and Research Centers
+Ann Arbor universities and research centers

-This university has more than 500,000 living alumni, including our own Jesse Reiter, who earned a Bachelor’s Degree in Political Science from the University.
-Mr. Reiter continues to Go Blue, supporting the Wolverines’ Political Science and Athletic departments every year.
+Ann Arbor is home to several notable universities and research centers, including the University of Michigan.
+The University of Michigan is the state’s oldest university, founded in 1817 before the Michigan Territory even became a state.
+This university has more than 500,000 living alumni, including our own Jesse Reiter, who earned a Bachelor’s Degree in Political Science from U of M. Mr. Reiter continues to Go Blue, supporting the Wolverines’ Political Science and Athletic departments every year.
 He is also a lifetime member of the University of Michigan Alumni Association.

-Ann Arbor Law Schools
+Ann Arbor law schools

 Law schools in the area include the University of Michigan Law School and Thomas M. Cooley Law School, an independent non-profit institution affiliated with Western Michigan University.
-One of our esteemed attorneys, Jennifer Secorski, graduated from Cooley Law School in 2013 with her Juris Doctor, after completing her accounting degree at the University of Michigan, Dearborn.
+One of our esteemed attorneys, Jennifer Secorski, graduated from Cooley Law School in 2013 with her Juris Doctor, after completing her accounting degree at the University of Michigan-Dearborn.

-Ann Arbor Legal Resources
+Ann Arbor birth injuries